marcojak/MTAdmob/MTAdmob/readme.txt

   Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.6.8
+Replaced AdSize.SmartBanner as deprecated (thanks to roswer13) Improved AdFailedToLoad (thanks to roswer13)

 Version 1.6.7
 Fixed OnRewardedVideoAdCompleted on Android
 Updated Xamarin.GooglePlayServices.Ads.Lite to 120.3.0.1